Program-Monkey/Angular-ocLazyLoad-Demo/README.md

 Angular-ocLazyLoad-Demo
 Article Url : http://www.cnblogs.com/ys-ys/p/5119086.html

-Just a simple demo for Angular to load and use other modules with ocLazyLoad
+Just a simple demo for Angular dynamic load and use other modules with ocLazyLoad